TCBench: A Benchmark for Tropical Cyclone Track and Intensity Forecasting at the Global Scale: Results

 \section{Results}

 In this section we present examples of using TCBench to evaluate the deterministic and probabilistic skills of neural weather models (AI Models) and physics-based models on TC track and intensity predictions, covering lead times of up to five days.
-The results are summarized in \Cref{fig:schematic,fig:fair-comparison}.
+The results are summarized in \Cref{fig:schematic,fig:fair-comparison}, noting that in this figure we evaluate models across all observations and fall back to a persistence model whenever a model fails to produce a prediction.

-\paragraph{Some AI Models perform well for tracks:} As shown in \Cref{fig:fair-comparison}, track prediction skills deteriorate with increasing lead time.
-All evaluated models exhibit track errors that are smaller than the persistence error at all lead times, indicating that all models produce useful track prediction.
+\textbf{Some AI models perform well for tracks:} As shown in \Cref{fig:fair-comparison}, track prediction skills deteriorate with increasing lead time.
+All evaluated models exhibit track errors that are smaller than the persistence error at all lead times, indicating that all models produce useful track predictions.
 This is especially apparent when looking at the error for the predicted tracks without a fallback to persistence, shown by Figure 6 in Appendix~F. While the track error for most AI models and physics-based models are very similar across lead times, we see a clear indication of the AIFS model to outperform other models in deterministic metrics beyond 24 hours.

-We largely attribute this to AIFS producing TC track predictions for a greater number of time steps (see Figure 7 in Appendix~F ), which greatly reduces the number of samples for which the evaluation falls back to the persistence baseline.
+We largely attribute this to AIFS producing TC track predictions for a greater number of time steps (see Figure 7 in Appendix~F~), which greatly reduces the number of samples for which the evaluation falls back to the persistence baseline.
 Regarding the quality of model track ensembles, the physics-based GEFS model still outperforms the AI model alternatives we evaluated with regards to track displacement CRPS.
-These results highlight the potential of some existing data-driven forecasting models to provide \textbf{reliable deterministic} TC track forecasts, but suggest that they are yet to be as good as physics-based ensemble models in probabilistic track predictions.
+These results highlight the potential of some existing data-driven forecasting models to provide reliable deterministic TC track forecasts, but suggest that they are yet to be as good as physics-based ensemble models in probabilistic track predictions.

+\textbf{Task-specific adjustments to AI models (post-processing or otherwise) yield skillful intensity predictions:} The coarse spatial resolution of the physics-based global weather prediction models and the underlying training data for the AI models mean that neither type of model is likely to perform well for intensity predictions.
+In fact, all models produce forecasts of $V_{\mathrm{max}}$ and $p_{\mathrm{min}}$ that are worse than the persistence baseline for shorter lead times but that outperform it for longer lead times (\Cref{fig:fair-comparison}).
+We see that at very short lead times performance is heavily influenced by assumptions made on what information is available at the initial time of forecast (e.g., the position and intensity ascribed by TCVitals \cite{tcvitals}).